2020 USDA-HHS Dietary Guidelines Advisory Committee Report on Peanut Introduction

 - Public Comment and Transparency - For the first time ever, the USDA sought to encourage transparency by posting for public comment the topics and supporting scientific questions to be examined at the start of the process to develop the guidelines.
 This reflects an important change in the guidelines process as more than 62,000 public comments were submitted when the comment period closed on June 10.

-- Introducing Maternal and Early Childhood (0-24 Month) Guidelines - Because of rising health concerns for children including obesity, the 2020 guidelines will attempt for the first time to provide strong, evidence-based recommendations for pregnant women, infants and young children.
-In addition, there is increasing evidence that 0-24 months plays an important role in early childhood brain development and overall health.
+- Introducing Maternal and Early Childhood (0-24 Month) Guidelines - Because of rising health concerns for children including obesity, the 2020-2025 DGA will attempt for the first time to provide strong, evidence-based recommendations for pregnant women, infants and young children.

-- No Added Sugar for Children Under 2: As part of the new guidelines for babies and toddlers, the 2020-2025 DGA is also recommending no added sugar for infants and children under the age of 2.
-This helps to address the obesity epidemic that now affects nearly 5 million American children.
+- No Added Sugar for Children Under 2: As part of the new guidelines for babies and toddlers, the 2020-2025 DGA states "Avoid foods and beverages with added sugars during the first 2 years of life."

 All health-related content on this website is for informational purposes only and does not create a doctor-patient relationship.
 Always seek the advice of your own pediatrician in connection with any questions regarding your baby’s health.